Tamra Davis: Career

 Davis first shot a film using a super 8 mm camera during her time at Los Angeles City College.

-As soon as she got out of school, Davis sent out a package of videos that she had done and was hired to do a video for the band Hüsker Dü.
-Davis states that music videos "played a huge role in developing my sensibility as a director.
+As soon as she got out of school, Davis sent out a package of her videos, and was hired to do a video for the band Hüsker Dü.
+She states that music videos "played a huge role in developing my sensibility as a director.
 There's much less sexism in the video world and they're open to women.
 But more important, with video you're always being pushed to experiment and come up with something new."
-During her career, Davis ended up directing over 155 music videos.
+Over her career, Davis directed over 155 music videos.
 While working at MTV, Davis was encouraged to engage in her empathy towards multicultural and feminist issues.
-Christina Lane stated in her book Feminist Hollywood: From Born in Flames to Point Break that as a person who was knowledgeable towards feminist politics, Tamra Davis wanted to empower young women to feel good about their sexuality.
+Christina Lane stated in her book Feminist Hollywood: From Born in Flames to Point Break that as a person who was knowledgeable on feminist politics, Davis wanted to empower young women to feel good about their sexuality.
 Lane also mentioned that Davis used her platform to voice feminist ideas and empower girls.

 A writer at the Los Angeles Times reported, "Over the past seven years, Tamra Davis has made a name for herself directing cutting-edge videos for some of the thorniest acts in popular music.
 As director of choice for performers such as N.W.A, Sonic Youth, and Black Flag."

-Davis participated in The Polygram Video's program called No Alternative: A benefit for AIDS, education and relief which had a section in their program where multiple independent film directors created a series of short films.
-In this program, Tamra Davis directed a short film called No Alternative Girls which discussed gender inequality.
+Davis participated in the Polygram Video program called No Alternative: A benefit for AIDS, education and relief which had a section in their program where multiple independent film directors created a series of short films.
+In this program, she directed a short film called "No Alternative Girls" which discussed gender inequality.

-Tamra Davis also directed Guncrazy (1992), a film which starred actor Drew Barrymore.
+Davis also directed Guncrazy (1992), a film which starred actor Drew Barrymore.
 This film was a remake of the 50s film Gun Crazy.
 Many books and articles have stated that her film had similar elements to Bonnie and Clyde.
 Christina Lane acknowledged the mixed reviews for Davis' film.
 Lane wrote that some thought the film was too violent and others said the violence was necessary for the story she was telling.
 When asked about the violence of the film Davis said she did it because she wanted a strong emotional reaction from the audience.
 In the book, Davis expressed that she was not cautious when it came to her audiences’ emotions.
 Davis stated, "I wanted to say something about how our society abuses people and yet gives them violent possibilities to turn that abuse back onto society."
 Before the production of the film, Davis researched reactions teenagers had to sexual abuse.
-Davis said that she also looked at how a teenage girl's everyday life changed after the abuse.
+She also looked at how a teenage girl's everyday life changed after the abuse.

 Davis is also known for directing films such as Jean-Michel Basquiat: The Radiant Child, CB4, Billy Madison, and Half Baked and television shows such as My Name Is Earl and Everybody Hates Chris.
 She also directed the film Crossroads, starring Britney Spears.